Thornbury is home to a thriving alternative music culture and a diverse population.

 - Rossmoyne Street Thornbury on Facebook

 In 1837 Robert Hoddle surveyed the area later to be known as Thornbury.
 The name Thornbury came around 1850 when one early settler, Job Smith, named his property after a farm near his English birthplace.

 - In 1889 the railway line was opened with a station built at Thornbury.
-A cable tramway followed in 1890 running the length of High St from Northcote to the Preston border.
+A cable tramway followed in 1890 running the length of High Street from Northcote to the Preston border.

-- It wasn't till 1904 there was a direct train line from the city to Thornbury was linked by railway to Clifton Hill, establishing a faster route to Melbourne.
+- It wasn't till 1904 there was a direct train line from the city to Thornbury, which was linked by railway to Clifton Hill, establishing a faster route to Melbourne.

 - S. G. Tomkins started his dairy at 40 Shaftesbury Parade in 1924.
 Like many local dairies, he lived in a building at the front of the property and established his milking sheds in the back of the property.